Q. What is DUOBRII Lotion?

-- Your healthcare provider will order a pregnancy test for you within 2 weeks before you begin treatment with DUOBRII Lotion to be sure that you are not pregnant.
-Your healthcare provider will decide when to do the test.
+- Your doctor should order a pregnancy test for you within 2 weeks before you begin treatment with DUOBRII Lotion to be sure that you are not pregnant.

 - Begin treatment with DUOBRII Lotion during a normal menstrual period.

 - Use an effective form of birth control during treatment with DUOBRII Lotion.
-Talk with your healthcare provider about birth control options that may be used to prevent pregnancy during treatment with DUOBRII Lotion.
+Talk with your doctor about birth control options to prevent pregnancy during treatment with DUOBRII Lotion.

-- Stop using DUOBRII Lotion and tell your healthcare provider right away if you become pregnant during treatment with DUOBRII Lotion.
+- Stop using DUOBRII Lotion and tell your doctor right away if you become pregnant while using DUOBRII Lotion.

 Q. How long can I use DUOBRII Lotion?

 A: Unlike using steroids alone, you can use DUOBRII Lotion until your skin is clear.
 Stop using DUOBRII Lotion when your skin becomes clear or if you experience side effects.